- About this policy

-- Rights of Way Improvement Plan: Active travel for leisure also has an important role and we will continue to develop Public Rights of Way through our Rights of Way Improvement Plan, to provide a vital link between open spaces, urban areas, rural communities and the wider countryside to encourage walking and cycling as well as enabling wildlife migration.
+- Rights of Way Improvement Plan: Active travel for leisure also has an important role and we will continue to develop public rights of way through our Rights of Way Improvement Plan, to provide a vital link between open spaces, urban areas, rural communities and the wider countryside to encourage walking and cycling as well as protecting wildlife and their habitats.

 - Community Vision for 2030: 'Everyone lives healthy, active and fulfilling lives, and makes good choices about their wellbeing';

-- Health and Wellbeing Strategy: Supporting people to lead healthy lives by preventing physical ill-health and promoting physical wellbeing; Supporting people's mental health and emotional wellbeing by preventing mental ill-health and promoting emotional wellbeing; Supporting people to reach their potential by addressing the wider determinants of ill-health.
+- Health and Wellbeing Strategy: the strategy aims to support people to lead healthy lives by preventing physical ill-health and promoting physical wellbeing; support people's mental health and emotional wellbeing by preventing mental ill-health and promoting emotional wellbeing; support people to reach their potential by addressing the wider determinants of ill-health.